 There are hundreds and hundreds of cities across the great state of Minnesota and the Minneapolis-St. Paul Metropolitan Area is home to over 200 of those cities.
 With so many great suburbs surrounding the Twin Cities, many people choose to live outside the city because it’s a simple 20-minute commute in or out (depending on the time, of course).
 So you can have a bit of the suburb life but still enjoy all of the events and delicious food that the city has to offer.
-It’s hard to narrow down the best in the state, but we picked some of the best places to live around the Twin Cities.
+It’s hard to narrow down the best in the state, but we picked some of the best places to live in Minnesota around the Twin Cities.

 Minneapolis is one of the best cities in Minnesota for a fully immersive city life experience.
 As one of the smallest ‘large cities’ in the nation, Minneapolis boasts easy transportation by car, bus, bike, and taxi, with everything being incredibly accessible and walkable.
 With 13 lakes, Minneapolis is home to tons of beaches, parks, and walking trails that are open to the public all year round.